JonLatane/jonline/deploys/generated_certs/README.md

     * You can `make certs_delete_from_k8s deploy_be_restart` to switch back to non-TLS mode.

 ## Use your own custom CA
+You probably don't want to do this.
+It's a *very* specific use case.
+The only time you'd want to use a custom CA is to deploy a custom version of the Flutter app that contains a community-specific encryption key.

-To deploy with your own custom CA (i.e. generate your own `ca.key` and overwrite the existing `ca.pem` with your own here):
+That said, to deploy with your own custom CA (i.e. generate your own `ca.key` and overwrite the existing `ca.pem` with your own here):

 1. Update `server.csr.conf` and `server.extfile.conf` to point to your domain.
 (If you ask me for a cert, I do this temporarily.)
 2. From the root of the repo, `make certs_generate`.